Advertisement

 Iron Beam: Israel's $500 Million Laser Weapon Has Unmatched Power But One Tiny Weakness

 Israel's new Iron Beam laser defense system, set to be operational within a year, will intercept missiles, drones, and rockets with high-speed precision.
-Costing over $500 million, it complements Israel’s existing Iron Dome, offering a lower-cost, unlimited-capacity defense solution with minimal collateral damage.
+Israel invested over $500 million in it to complement the Iron Dome, providing a low-cost, unlimited-capacity defense with minimal collateral damage.
 However, its effectiveness is limited in poor weather, which may restrict its utility under certain conditions.
 (Picture source - RAFAEL Advanced Defense Systems)

 1/8